Brewer: Steve Parkes, American Brewers Guild in Middlebury, VT

 A brewing education is a must these days.
 We’re past the time when an enthusiastic amateur can carry a brand into the marketplace.
 In the early days of craft brewing all of the pioneers were self-taught and we forget that many more failed than succeeded.
-There is too much money and too many people’s livelihoods at stake to take a chance on untrained employees, particularly now when there are so many potential hires with training
+There is too much money and too many people’s livelihoods at stake to take a chance on untrained employees, particularly now when there are so many potential hires with training out there.

 Before choosing a school, decide what your goals are.
 If the goal is to quickly get hired by a craft brewery then look at the school’s placement record, and whether or not it offers an education geared toward making the student an immediate asset to the hiring brewery.